fpsqdb/zip-lib/README.md

 - `overwrite?`: String (optional) - If it is true, the target directory will be deleted before extract.
 The default value is `false`.
 - `symlinkAsFileOnWindows?`: Boolean (optional) - Extract symbolic links as files on Windows.
 This value is only available on Windows and ignored on other platforms.
 The default value is `true`.<br>If `true`, the symlink in the zip will be extracted as a normal file on Windows.<br>If `false`, the symlink in the zip will be extracted as a symlink correctly on Windows, but an `EPERM` error will be thrown under non-administrators.

     > ⚠**WARNING:** On Windows, the default security policy allows only administrators to create symbolic links.
-If you set `symlinkAsFileOnWindows` to `true` and the zip contains symlink, be sure to run the code under the administrator, otherwise an `EPERM` error will be thrown.
+If you set `symlinkAsFileOnWindows` to `false` and the zip contains symlink, be sure to run the code under the administrator, otherwise an `EPERM` error will be thrown.

 - `onEntry?`: Function (optional) - Called before an item is extracted.<br>Arguments:
     - `event`: Object - Represents an event that an entry is about to be extracted.